Vacuum-Tube/OSM-TPF2-Importer/python/README.md

   <img src="../doc/pics/curve_axy.png" width="49%" />
 </p>

+Additionally, there is a function to remove nodes where the curvature is too high.
+This improves the smoothness of the curves.
+Moreover, there is a function to remove nodes of short segments in general if the resulting curve makes them unnecessary.
+This can save a lot of nodes/edges in the game.

 With the z value, the tangent calculation is done a bit differently because the above method can lead to overshooting, i.e. more curvature than wanted.
 Here, the z-tangent at node $n_1$ is chosen as the minimum of the adjacent tangents $t_ {01,z}$ and $t_{12,z}$ (and 0 if they have different sign) to keep slopes low at the nodes.
 This will lead to better